Electa Johnson: Yankee Sails the Nile

 Yankee Sails the Nile is about Exy and Irving's trip on the Nile before the building of the Aswan High Dam which would cut off part of the Nile.
+They were the last foreign vessel up the Nile.
 They sailed the heavy traffic of the Nile starting in Nile delta and headed down to Cairo.
-After Cairo the Yankee Sailed to see the Pyramids of Karnack and the tomb of Abu Simnel.
+After Cairo the Yankee Sailed to see the Pyramids of Karnack and the tomb of Abu Simbel.